Akashvarma26/Monetara/README.md

 # 💸 Monetara
 Finance assistant bot

-This project demonstrates the implementation of AI agents for finance and web search tasks using the phi API.
+This project demonstrates the implementation of AI agents for finance and web search tasks using the Agno SDK.
 The agents are designed to perform specific tasks such as fetching financial data and conducting web searches.
 A multi-agent system is also included to enable collaboration between the agents.
-The project is packaged as a Playground app that can be locally hosted in the phidata cloud.
+The project is packaged as a Playground app that can be locally hosted via Agno cloud.

 ## 🚀 Features